 In Queens, New York (Queens County), the investment conversation starts with a regulatory reality: whole-home short-term rental is effectively prohibited for non-owner-occupied investment properties.
 That narrows the real question to a long-term rental one, houses or apartments, and at what bedroom count, which is where the yield gap actually matters.
 Apartments carry lower entry prices relative to rents than houses do, so their gross yields come in higher across most bedroom counts.

-A median 3-bed house in Queens sits at roughly $991,735 against $2,691 a month in rent, for a gross yield near 3.1%.
-A 2-bed apartment sits at roughly $355,365 with $2,063 a month, a very different price-to-rent ratio.
+A median 3-bed house in Queens sits at roughly $992,000 against about $2,700 a month in rent, for a gross yield near 3.1%.
+A 2-bed apartment sits at roughly $355,000 with about $2,100 a month, a very different price-to-rent ratio.
 Note these are gross figures before HOA fees on apartments and before any operating costs on either.

 These are borough medians across 63 ZIP codes.
-Your specific neighbourhood in Astoria, Long Island City, Jamaica or Rego Park may sit well above or below.
+Your specific neighborhood in Astoria, Long Island City, Jamaica or Rego Park may sit well above or below.

 Bedroom-by-Bedroom Long-Term Rental Comparison